 Use it alongside your Similar Audiences (New) and Remarketing (Returning)

 Now you have more options than ever to target the people that matter most for you and your goals.
-You can use Similar Audiences, In-Market Audiences and Remarketing Lists to target the right people with your investment.
+You can use Similar Audiences, In-Market Audiences and Remarketing Lists (via Adwords and Google Analytics) to target the right people with your investment.

 To target new visitors, Similar and In-Market Audiences can be used to help focus your budget on new customer acquisition.

 You can use Remarketing Lists to focus on your Returning Visitors and existing customer base through Customer Match.